-I woke up to a room seeping with morning daylight as it escaped the edges of the black-out curtains.
-Our room is on the 36th floor of the Keio Plaza, and the white light of dawn is intense.
+I woke up in a room seeping with morning daylight as it escaped the edges of the black-out curtains.
+We were on the 36th floor of the Keio Plaza, and the white light of dawn is intense.
 The room is spacious!
 Uncommon in a city where hotel rooms are notorious for tight quarters.
 As I sit at the desk that faces a wall, I quickly take in the two low queen size beds, nightstand in between them, the table, and two stuffed chairs that stand next to the large floor to ceiling window, the dresser, and flat-screen TV.
-It is a very nice room.
+It is a beautiful room.

 Trying to keep costs down, I had booked a smaller room.
 To our surprise, we were told that we were going to be upgraded at no extra charge.
 It was an awesome gesture by the “check-in” agent.
 Our comfort seemed to be of some concern as I noted the agent frown at our booking information.
 They had larger rooms available and would we like to take those instead?
 Needless to say, we were thrilled.